iDigBio/idb-backend/idigbio_ingestion/README.md

 This is a collection of scripts and helpers for ingesting data into iDigBio.

 ## New Ingestion Procedure

-0. If there are new publishers, add them with new Adding a new Publisher procedure.
+0. If there are new publishers, add them with new [Adding a new Publisher procedure][].
-0. ~~Check to see if any recordsets were erroneously set to ingest=False since last run~~
-0. ~~Check disk space available, archive previous datasets folder to remote~~
-0. ~~run weekly.sh - this includes digestor.py~~
+0. Change to the data directory (currently `/mnt/data/new_ingestion/` on c18node4) and remove the previous ingestion run contents.
+0. Run `update-publisher-recordset` to verify all publishers and recordsets are in known good state.
-0. run the run_checks.sh script
+0. Run the `db-check-all` subcommand
 0. Verify errors, possibly need to make correction and re-run.
-0. Restart idigbio-api-service on each api node to help avoid memory leak
-0. run the run_checks.sh script with the "ingest" parameter
-0. ~~ingestor.py - adds new records to API which are then auto-indexed~~
-0. Verify errors, possibly need to make correction and re-run.
-0. ~~Run Imaging processes including rethumb~~
+0. Inspect the counts in the summary report files, especially the suspects file.
+0. If everything looks good, run the `ingest-all` subcommand to perform actual ingestion of records into the database
+0. Start indexing of new records via `index_from_postgres.py` with the `-k` full check option.
+0. While indexing is running it is safe to run the `mediaing` commands.
+First to insert new urls into the database, then to download new media
+0. Run the `derivatives` command to generate thumbnails
 0. Validate that recordset, records, and media appear in the portal
 0. Update redmine tickets
 0. Update Data Ingestion Report on the iDigBio wiki

-## Ingestion Procedure

-1. If there are new publishers, add them with new [Adding a new Publisher procedure][]
-2. Run the `db-check-all` subcommand
-3. Verify errors, possibly need to make correction and re-run.
-4. Restart idigbio-api-service on each api node to help avoid memory leak
-5. Run the `ingest-all` subcommand
-6. Verify errors, possibly need to make correction and re-run.
-7. If recordsets included media run the `mediaing` and `derivatives` commands
-8. Validate that recordset, records, and media appear in the portal
-9. Update redmine tickets
-10. Update Data Ingestion Report on the iDigBio wiki

 [Adding a new Publisher procedure]: https://www.idigbio.org/redmine/projects/infrastructure/wiki/Adding_a_new_Publisher